 Keep information about patients, associates and the organization confidential.

-Our associates see a wide range of information that is confidential, sensitive or proprietary that includes information that we create and own or that is owned by others and provided to us for limited use.
+Our associates see a wide range of information that is confidential, sensitive or proprietary.
+This includes information we create and own or that is owned by others and provided to us.
 The information may be in many forms, including paper or electronic records, voice mail or in a person's memory.
-Giving out this information improperly can harm individuals, our business partners and our organization.
+Giving out this information could harm individuals, our business partners and our organization.

 Our associates must protect this information from being revealed or used without proper approval.
 They are to use such information only for the benefit of the patient and our organization.

 If you have questions about this principle, talk with your supervisor or use the 3-Step Process.
-These Standards can help guide you:
+These Standards will help guide you:

-Personal and Patient Information
+Personal and patient information

-Our associates keep personal and patient information confidential, obeying the federal laws and rules that apply to privacy and security, including HIPAA (Health Insurance Portability and Accountability Act) and more stringent state laws.
+Our associates keep personal and patient information confidential, obeying the Federal laws and rules that apply to privacy and security including HIPAA (Health Insurance Portability and Accountability Act) and more stringent state laws.
 They prevent the release of any personal or confidential information about a patient unless it is needed for lawful business or patient care.
-They also do not seek personal or private information about any patient if they do not need it to complete their duties.
+They also do not need to seek information about any patient if you do not need it to complete vour duties.

-Proprietary Information
+Proprietary information

-Our associates must protect the information, ideas and intellectual property of HSP from use or release without permission.
-This includes information about our competitive position or business strategies, contract terms or negotiations, payments and reimbursements, internal policies and procedures, and information about negotiations with associates or other organizations.
+Our associates must protect the information, ideas and intellectual property of Mercy Health from use or release without permission.
+This includes information about our competition or business strategies, contract terms or negotiations, payments and reimbursements, internal policies and procedures and information about negotiations with associates or other organizations.
 We protect this information and share it only with associates who need it to perform their duties.

 Our associates must use, preserve and protect intellectual property.
-This includes patents, trademarks or copyrights, and programs, software or information owned by other organizations, following the terms of our license or other agreement to use the property.
+This includes patents, trademarks or copyrights, and programs, software or information owned by other organizations, following the terms of our license or other agreement to use this property.
 We also must use and protect confidential information or data owned by others that is given to us for our use, such as client lists, price lists, contracts or documents, following any terms we agreed to when we received the information.

-• Our associates may not use confidential information that they obtain from competitors in violation of a non-compete agreement, prior employment agreement or other contract.
+Our associates may not use confidential information that they obtain from competitors in violation of a non-compete agreement, prior employment agreement or other contract.

-Personnel Records and Information
+Personnel records and information

 Some jobs require access to other associates' personnel files or other confidential information.
 This puts a special obligation on associates to make sure this information is used or released only with proper authorization.
-Improper access, release, or use of this information can harm our associates, our organizations and HSP.
-However nothing in this section is intended to prevent associates from voluntarily discussing employment matters.
+Improper access, release, or use of this information can harm our associates, our organizations and Mercy Health.
+However, nothing in this section is intended to prevent associates from voluntarily discussing employment matters.